mekdie/DungeonQuest/README.md

-# Dungeon Quest: The Chronicles of the Scepter (C# dotnet console game - a text based game)
+# Dungeon Quest: The Scepter's Legacy

+A simple text and turn based RPG game built with C# dotnet console application.

 ## Overview

-In a time veiled by antiquity, where the echoes of forgotten civilizations resonate through crumbling stone, you, the intrepid seeker, stand at the precipice of destiny. _Dungeon Quest: The Chronicles of the Scepter_ beckons—a tale woven from threads of courage, sacrifice, and the choices made in darkness.
+In a time veiled by antiquity, where the echoes of forgotten civilizations resonate through crumbling stone, you, the intrepid seeker, stand at the precipice of destiny. _Echoes of Aethernorth: The Scepter's Legacy_ beckons—a tale woven from threads of courage, sacrifice, and the choices made in darkness.

 ### The Enigma of the Scepter